open-telemetry/opentelemetry.io/content/en/docs/collector/building/receiver.md

 ```

 You now have all the necessary components to successfully instantiate your
 receiver factory using the `receiver.NewFactory` function.
-Go ahead and and
+Go ahead and
 update your `NewFactory()` function in your `factory.go` file as follow:

 ```go